 When A Big Business Prospers, The People Prosper

-During the mid-twentieth century, Design Leadership ruled!
-This new area of the auto industry helped cement an American auto maker, GM, at the top of the business world.
-Many would agree today that introducing the Motorama concept became central to the General Motors universe and is now an idealized portrait of one of the greatest moments in American auto history.
+During the mid-twentieth century Design Leadership ruled and helped cement GM the top of the business world.
+Introducing the concept of the Motorama became central to the General Motors universe and is now an idealized portrait of one of the greatest moments in American auto history.

 Well Done is Better than Well Said